cyberbotics/webots/docs/guide/appearances.md

 ## OsbWood

-An OSB wood steel material.
+An OSB wood material.
 The color can be overridden using the `colorOverride` field.

 %figure